bluepaper-io/typescript-nextjs-starter/README.md

 ### Switch to npm

-By default, this starter uses Yarn 1 (Classic), but this choice is yours.
-If you'd like to switch to npm, delete the `yarn.lock` file, install the dependencies with `npm install`, and change the CI workflows, Husky Git hooks, and lint-staged steps to use npm commands.
+This starter uses Yarn 1 (Classic) by default, but this choice is yours.
+If you'd like to switch to npm, delete the `yarn.lock` file, install the dependencies with `npm i`, change the CI workflow, and Husky Git hooks to use npm commands.

 ## License